Urbanum-ry/space-state/README.md

 The main goal of this implementation is to make reading out the state more universal, making it so that it can be read out by anyone and thus implemented in a variety of ways.
 In this example the space-states would be making use of, and thus hooked up, to [SpaceAPI](https://spaceapi.io/), which is just a standardized JSON file and a directory of places using SpaceAPI.
 As well as a project that I wanted to do, which is making a physical map of the campus, or more likely close up maps of the basements, with the space-states of each room displayed with LED lights.

-## Required components for your own installation
+## Components for your own installation

+### Required:
-- Microcontroller to detect door state (
+- Microcontroller to detect door state (E.g. ESP8266)
+- Door switch (can be acquired from Elektori)
+- System to run python scripts on (you can ask to use Urbanum's)
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDA1NjAzMzY0LDI1Mzg3MjY0OCwtMTY5MT
-MwMzE3NSwtOTE0NDMyNzEzXX0=
+eyJoaXN0b3J5IjpbMTU2MTI2NTUyNywyNTM4NzI2NDgsLTE2OT
+EzMDMxNzUsLTkxNDQzMjcxM119
 -->